Schedule Your Diagnostic Consultation

 Cooling

-There are different methods of keeping hosted servers cool, from raised floors to dedicated ‘hot aisle / cold aisle’ configurations.
+Different methods exist to keep hosted servers cool, from raised floors to dedicated ‘hot aisle / cold aisle’ configurations.
 Which colocation provider you select should partly depend on how hot your equipment can get.
-Keeping the machinery cool is vital to both the functionality and longevity of your valuable servers.
+Keeping the machinery cool is vital to your valuable servers' functionality and longevity.

 Security